 - If you can pull a group together you may be able to stay in an all-inclusive chalet which is an amazing experience.

-- The best time to go in France is generally mid December-early March.
+- The best time to go to France is generally mid-December to early March.
 Check the average snow conditions in previous years before booking.

 My favourite recommended resort in this selection would be Méribel followed by La Plagne.
 But there are lots of other great ski resorts in France that you could also consider when planning your next ski holiday.
 Have a look around and read what each resort offers, and if it has what you are looking for based on your level, and also what you want outside of skiing and snowboarding.
 Such as apres, restaurants, bars, spas and other facilities.